In 2013, Thanksgiving is Thursday, November 28

 9200 World Cup Way, Frisco TX 75034

 If your Thanksgiving Day tradition centers around the Cowboys, then pack up the family and head to Arlington for a turkey day tailgate party.
-The Dallas Cowboys play their arch rival -- the Washington Redskins.
-The game's always the 3 p.m.
+The Dallas Cowboys play the Oakland Raiders.
+The game's always the 3:30 p.m.
 (CT) game.
-If you can't make it out to Cowboys Stadium, you can always catch the game on FOX.
+If you can't make it out to Cowboys Stadium, you can always catch the game on CBS.

 Visit Thanks-Giving Square and give thanks for our planet.
 This place is a sanctuary where all faiths are welcome.
 Thanks-Giving Square is a central meeting place where citizens from diverse backgrounds can use thanksgiving as a way to heal divisions and enhance mutual understanding.

-The bells of Thanks-Giving Square were taken down for major repairs and were installed just in time for Thanksgiving 2010.
+The bells of Thanks-Giving Square were taken down for major repairs and were installed just in time for Thanksgiving back in 2010.

 Location: 1627 Pacific Avenue, Dallas, TX